 End-User’s Current Decision Making Process:

-The SERCH LIGHTS system is currently driven by NOAA’s Climate Prediction Center’s Monthly Drought Outlook, Monthly Temperature and Precipitation Outlook and Risk of Seasonal Climate Extremes in the US Related to ENSO.
+The SERCH LIGHTS system is currently driven by NOAA’s Climate Prediction Center’s Monthly Drought Outlook, Monthly Temperature and Precipitation Outlook, and Risk of Seasonal Climate Extremes in the US Related to ENSO.
 Subscribers, who are typically in the sectors of forestry or agriculture, receive a notification when their location is predicted to experience changing conditions related to drought.
 This system allows users to address drought and water management issues efficiently and directly.

 End-User’s NASA Earth Observations Capacity:

 The USDA SERCH does not currently use NASA Earth observations for their LIGHTS tool.
-They are aware of NASA Earth observations and their applicability to be incorporated into this tool, but are unaware of the methodology involved.
-Integrating the NLDAS and SMAP data into SERCH LIGHTS will increase the resolution and relevance of the tool to end users increasing their water management capabilities in response to drought conditions.
+They are aware of NASA Earth observations and their ability to be incorporated into this tool but are unaware of the methodology involved.
+Integrating the NLDAS and SMAP data into SERCH LIGHTS will increase the resolution and relevance of the tool, thereby increasing the end-user’s water management capabilities in response to drought conditions.

 Collaborator & Boundary Organization Overview